 This is a laser cut Settlers of Catan board game I made for my brother for Christmas!
-It's far more durable than the actual game board, the parts don't shift around during play, and it looks much nicer in my opinion.
+It's far more durable than the actual game board, the parts don't shift around during play, and it just looks good.

 In terms of the materials needed, this is a pretty simple instructable: